cncf/toc/reviews/2022-pixie-annual.md

 ### Security

 Pixie has a [document](https://github.com/pixie-io/pixie/blob/main/SECURITY.md) describing the security reporting process.
-In addition, we have performed pen tests and vulnerability scans.
+In addition, we have performed vulnerability scans using [Snyk](https://app.snyk.io/org/pixie).